 You must tell APHA if you:

 - change where you plan to keep the pig

 - get more pigs or a new species of pig

 This is so APHA can track the location and movement of animals to prevent and control disease.

 Get a licence to walk a pet pig

-You need to get a licence from your APHA to walk your pig outside your home or premises.
+You need to apply for a licence from APHA to walk your pig outside your home or premises.
 You can get an application form from APHA.

 - livestock market

 You must have your licence with you whenever you’re walking your pig, and you’ll need to renew it every year.